thompsonsj/slate-serializers/docs/engineering.md

 One of the tricker parts of serializing from between Slate and HTML is that Slate doesn't care about HTML entity encoding.
 This is expected - Slate is unaware of HTML, it offers a serializer friendly format.

-Special considerations are made for `htmlToSlate` and `slatetoHtml`.
+Special considerations are made for `htmlToSlate` and `slateToHtml`.

 ### `slateToHtml`